Ceasterwyrt/DevuanTweaks/README.md

 TO-DO: Add gaps.

-# Getting the legacy NVIDIA drivers to work **TESTING**
+# Getting the legacy NVIDIA drivers to work **[TESTING]**

 Install the following dependencies for installing the legacy drivers `apt install build-essential gcc-multilib dkms`

-Blacklist Nouveau by creating this file: `/etc/modprobe.d/blacklist-nouveau.conf` and writing the following inside:
+Blacklist Nouveau by creating this file `/etc/modprobe.d/blacklist-nouveau.conf` and writing the following inside:

 ```
 blacklist nouveau
 options nouveau modeset=0
 ```

-Clone the following repository for the patched driver files (we need these patched version because NVIDIA blocked their drivers on the newest kernels.
+Clone the following repository for the patched driver files (we need these patched versions because NVIDIA blocked their drivers on the newest kernels.

 ``git clone -b 340.108 https://github.com/MeowIce/nvidia-legacy``